 2020-2021 Microgrants: virtual modules

-Below are descriptions for various funding opportunities for our 2020-2021 Microgrant Initiative.
+Below are descriptions of various funding opportunities for our 2020-2021 Microgrant Initiative.
 Due to COVID-19, all microgrant activities are to be conducted virtually.
 While we strongly encourage innovation and creativity, we recognize the shift for virtual events may warrant additional guidance.
 All microgrant recipients will be able to participate in webinar trainings designed to assist you with program management, virtual platforms, media relations, and science communication.

 You can select from the following modules below (please indicate your module on your application):